Paymentsense/Dapper.SimpleSave/contributing.md

 SimpleSave follows a loose set of coding conventions.
 Chiefly among them:

 * Ensure all unit tests pass successfully

 * Cover additional code with passing unit tests

 * Try not to add any additional StyleCop warnings to the compilation process

+* Try to avoid breaking API changes, unless there is exceptionally good reason for them

+* Stick to the existing code style in terms of spaces, braces, naming conventions, etc. None of these are written down but you should be able to figure them out just by looking at the code.

 * Ensure your [Git autocrlf setting](https://help.github.com/articles/dealing-with-line-endings) is false because we don't like our SCM to modify files.

 ## Additional Resources

 * [General GitHub documentation](http://help.github.com/)

 * [GitHub pull request documentation](http://help.github.com/send-pull-requests/)

 TODO: nightly, milestone, and production Nuget feeds